-A society whose center-stage is justice, peace, fulfillment of human rights and development in all ramifications.
+A society whose centre-stage is justice, peace, the fulfillment of human rights and development in all ramifications.

 CSCSD, in partnership with other civil society, the poor and the marginalized, the donors, the development partners, and international community, aims at pressuring governments and other stakeholders to look beyond 2015 and give the lives of people a meaning through upholding justice, human rights and development.
 Our campaign theme focuses on:

-- Fulfillment of all economic, social and human rights
+- Fulfilment of all economic, social and human rights

 - Aid and financing for development effectiveness

 CSCSD collaborates with other like-minded CSOs around the world to promote public debates and discussions on economic and social issues including human rights.
 A priority in the agenda of CSCSD, among other actions, is campaigning for pro-poor global and national policies that can accelerate broad-based economic growth, poverty reduction and public accountability, as well as the call for immediate action to reduce the debt burden of poor countries and institute fair trade policies and practices, and ODA development effectiveness among the OECD and other developed countries around the globe.